cloro

 • Detect the stream-end signal and close cleanly

 Static HTTP clients miss this entirely.
-Headless browsers handle it transparently — at the cost of compute overhead and slower per-query latency.
+Headless browsers handle it transparently, at the cost of compute overhead and slower latency.

 3. Dynamic CSS class names

-OpenAI’s React build pipeline generates dynamic CSS class names (._a4b3f, .zZ8nP1) that change between deploys.
+OpenAI’s React build pipeline generates dynamic CSS class names like ._a4b3f that change between deploys.
 A scraper relying on class selectors breaks roughly weekly.
-The fixes are:
+The fixes:

 • Use stable DOM patterns rather than specific class names

-• Build resilience into the parsing layer — if one selector fails, fall through to alternatives
+• Build fallback logic.
+If one selector fails, fall through to alternatives

 This is the line item DIY scrapers most consistently underestimate.